-This month, Endorphin, one of the yoga studios I teach at is offering a yoga challenge that invites students to take 30 yoga classes in 30 days.
+This month, Endorphin, one of the yoga studios I teach at, is offering a yoga challenge that invites students to take 30 yoga classes in 30 days.
 It’s good for the studio to get students on their mats and experience different classes and instructors.
-It’s also good for the students because it requires commitment to take 30 yoga classes in 30 days.
+It’s also good for the students because it requires a commitment to take 30 yoga classes in 30 days.
 And keeping your commitment is so important because…

 - Commitment reminds you what is important.
 Commitment doesn’t necessarily have to be hard and arduous.
 When you commit to something, you are taking a stand and acknowledging what is important to you‒and it can actually be fun!